Here's my personal Claude Code setup, refined over months of daily use across multiple projects. Last updated: April 2026.

 Each SEO agent covers one area: content, technical, schema.org, AI citations, Core Web Vitals, sitemaps, visual rendering.

 Impact on context: a sub-agent can read 120K tokens and return only 1-2K to the main context.
-That's massive savings, and it lets you keep your context clean for the important instructions.
+Massive savings that let you keep your context clean for the instructions that actually matter.

 Every .md file in ~/.claude/commands/ becomes a /name command.